taskforcesh/bullmq/docs/gitbook/guide/retrying-failing-jobs.md

 The current built-in backoff functions are "exponential" and "fixed".

 With exponential backoff, it will retry after `2 ^ (attempts - 1) * delay` milliseconds.
-For example, with a delay of 3000 milliseconds, for the 7th attempt, it will retry `2^6 \* 3000` milliseconds = 3.2 minutes after the previous attempt.
+For example, with a delay of 3000 milliseconds, for the 7th attempt, it will retry `2^6 * 3000` milliseconds = 3.2 minutes after the previous attempt.

 With a fixed backoff, it will retry after `delay` milliseconds, so with a delay of 3000 milliseconds, it will retry _every_ attempt 3000 milliseconds after the previous attempt.

-The code below shows how to specify the built-in "exponential" backoff function with a 1-second delay as a seed value, so it will retry at most 3 times spaced after 1 second, 2 seconds, and 4 seconds respectively:
+The code below shows how to specify the built-in "exponential" backoff function with a 1-second delay as a seed value, so it will retry at most 2 times (after the first attempt, reaching a total 3 attempts) spaced after 1 second, 2 seconds, and 4 seconds respectively:

 ```typescript
 import { Queue } from 'bullmq';